mlhcmit/psets/2022/pset4/README.md

 ## Part II : Implementing propensity scores re-weighting and covariate adjustment methods in Python

 In Part II of the Problem Set, you will get a chance to apply your understanding of causal analysis on a real-world dataset.
-Your main task is to estimate the average treatment effect (ATE) of quitting smoking ($T$) on weight gain ($Y$), using the [NHEFS](https://wwwn.cdc.gov/nchs/nhanes/nhefs/default.aspx/) dataset.
+Your main task is to estimate the average treatment effect (ATE) of quitting smoking (T) on weight gain (Y), using the [NHEFS](https://wwwn.cdc.gov/nchs/nhanes/nhefs/default.aspx/) dataset.

 Your main learning objectives include:
 1. Understand a mechanism of how confounders, when unadjusted, can introduce bias into the ATE estimate.